 Designed to your needs

-Each security package is individually designed to meet the needs of each person and the Trust has a designated champion to support residents through the scheme and beyond.
+Each security package is individually designed to meet the needs of each person and the Group has a designated champion to support residents through the scheme and beyond.

 If you feel you could benefit from the Sanctuary Scheme please contact either: Simon Melloy or Bernie Woodward on 0161 946 7518, Bernie.email@example.com.